Tine-m/docker-ci-intro/deck/DockerWebApp.md

 mvn clean package
 ```

-Once maven builds successfully, go to the target folder and see the springboot-docker-demo-0.0.1-SNAPSHOT.jar.
+Once maven builds successfully, go to the target folder and see the springboot-docker-demo-0.0.1-SNAPSHOT.jar (assuming you have cloned my repo).

 ### Create a Dockerfile